poskadesign/django-alt/docs/indepth.md

  executes such functions with attrs dict as the parameter.
  All functions are called in alphabetical order.
  Again, the function **should not** mutate anything.
-It is used to fields that are dependent on one another.
+It is used to validate fields that are dependent on one another.
  `check_` execution is triggered by the `validate_checks` function on the validator.